Youssefbenhammouda/openai-ratelimiter/README.md

 # openai-ratelimiter

 openai-ratelimiter is a simple and efficient rate limiter for the OpenAI API.
 It is designed to help prevent the API rate limit from being reached when using the OpenAI library.
-Currently, it supports only Redis as the caching service.
+Currently, it  Redis as the caching service + in-memory caching only for async version.

 > **Note**: This package has been tested lastly with Python 3.12.1